jungtaekkim/bayeso/paper.md

 - a run with initial inputs provided;
 - a run with initial inputs provided and their evaluations.

-# Software Development for BayesO
+# Software development for BayesO

 To manage BayesO productively, we actively utilize external development management packages.